metamic/elk-stack/README.md

 third, change your elastic search password.

-🔑this is very important your server security.
+🔑this is very important your server security. (use careful '#')

 ```
 export ELASTICSEARCH_PASSWORD=<YOUR PASSWORD>